collyd21/milestone_3/README.md

 # General Work Permits
-User Centric Frontend Development Milestone 3 Project.
+Data Centric Development Milestone 3 Project.
 General Work Permits is a browser based permit system for construction sites.
 Allowing easy creation of permits and accessiblility for these to be read at any time.
 ### User Stories
 As a user I want be able to add a new permit for my days work task.